 I started calling myself a writer when I was first published; for some reason, it didn’t feel right to do it before then.
 I wish now I’d been more confident about it – I still wrote, but I didn’t have any publication credits behind me.

-I’ve been with Inspired Quill since 2011, and it’s become part of my identity; I’m a published writer, with four novels and a novella out.
+I’ve been with Inspired Quill since 2011, and it’s become part of my identity; I’m a published writer, with three novels and a novella out.
 They’ve given me publishing credits and recognition, but I’ve never spread myself out and tested my writing styles very wide.
 I was and am proud to have been a part of Inspired Quill, and it became a safe part of my career; but I’ve allowed it to define my writing rather than be a significant part of it.
 We’ve also had healthy discussions over the years about our respective directions, and it’s helped me define my own ambitions and views – IQ and I might not have always agreed, but with with a willingness to talk, we’ve always come to a decision that allows us to carry on.

 But I’m ready to try new things.
 I need to challenge myself and my writing styles; I want to be more than just a novel writer, although I don’t know what that means.
 A blogger, certainly, and a crafter of short stories.